learnrelay/learnrelay/content/mutations/what-is-a-mutation.md

 #### getConfigs()

 Finally, the `getConfigs` method tells Relay how to deal with the response data.
-There are many configurations that we could use, these will be talked in more details in [Mutation Types](mutation-types.md) chapter.
+There are many configurations that we could use, these will be discussed in more detail in the [Mutation Types](mutation-types.md) chapter.

 ```javascript
 getConfigs() {